-Luckily, Allergy UK has provided some simple steps and solutions that you can follow to help manage your hay fever symptoms this summer, reduce your exposure to pollen and make sure you can get out and about.
+You need to kick pollen into touch – so you can go kick a ball round the park.
+Luckily, Allergy UK has some simple steps and solutions that you can follow to help manage your hay fever symptoms this summer, reduce your exposure to pollen and make sure you’re out enjoying the sunshine.

-There are plenty of accessories you can wear that help prevent pollen, dander, and other airborne allergens from reaching your face, eyes, and hair – like hats, and wraparound sunglasses.
+- Plan your outfit.
+There are plenty of accessories you can wear that help stop pollen and other airborne allergens from attacking your face, eyes and hair.
+Get shopping for hats and wraparound sunglasses.

-Rain can be a blessing for those with hay fever – as the pollen count typically goes down during, or right after, a shower of rain.
-So, if you’re itching to go outside but it’s a bit wet, pull on a raincoat and head outdoors.
+- Dance in the rain.
+Or just pray for it.
+The pollen count typically goes down during, or right after, a shower.
+So, if you’re itching to go outside but it’s wet out there, pull on a raincoat and embrace it.

 All content and advice is provided on behalf of Allergy UK